No. We are closed for the summer in terms of processing honors contracts and no honors credits will be awarded for summer semester.

 Does my honors designation appear on my transcripts when I print them off the web?

 Yes.
-The honors designation will not appear on your report cards.
+They appear on the Web 4 transcripts and the official transcripts.
+The honors designation will not appear on your report cards (Web 4 calls this 'Final Grades').
 We apologize for this inconvenience.

 Will the Honors Program professors work with all CCSF students on honors projects?

 This is often the case, but there are certainly some exceptions.
 Some professors are so popular with honors students that they cannot work with everyone that wants to do honors projects with them.
 They may give you a test and work with only the top scorers.
 Others may have various other criteria.
 Some professors will not work with students on honors projects who have not earned a CCSF GPA of 3.0 or higher (your GPA goes on the honors contract form so that is how they know about it).
 The best way to find out is to ask them.
 The CCSF website (http://www.ccsf.edu/Info/Dir/dir.shtml) has every professor's e-mail address and phone number on it so you should ask them.